wan19990901/Bayesian_Adpative_Sampling/README.md

-# BEACON: Bayesian Optimal Stopping for Efficient LLM Sampling
+# BEACON: Bayesian Efficient Adaptive Criterion for Optimal N-stopping

-This repository implements BEACON (Bayesian Efficient Adaptive Criterion for Optimal N-stopping), a framework for efficient LLM sampling based on Sequential Search with Gaussian Learning (SSGL).
+BEACON is a framework for efficient LLM sampling based on Sequential Search with Gaussian Learning (SSGL).
+It implements an optimal stopping strategy that dynamically determines when to stop generating samples based on reward model feedback.

 ## Key Features